 • Long, Complex Finish: Finishes with hints of licorice and mineral, showing off both the quality of the vineyard sites and the skill of the winemaking.

-It’s no surprise that many vintages regularly earn 96–98 point ratings, placing Cobos among Argentina’s elite Malbec producers.
+Many vintages regularly earn 96 to 98 point ratings, placing Cobos firmly among Argentina’s elite Malbec producers.
+That consistent critical acclaim is a key driver of its secondary market strength.

 On the investment side, Cobos Malbec has become a modern benchmark for collectible South American wines.
-The 2007 vintage, which first sold at about $120 per bottle, now trades at $450–$500, more than quadrupling in value over roughly 15 years.
+The 2007 vintage, which first sold at about $120 per bottle, now trades at $450 to $500, more than quadrupling in value over roughly 15 years.

-Cobos typically reaches its best between 12 and 20 years of age, offering investors a relatively broad window to capitalize on secondary market demand.
+Cobos typically reaches its best between 12 and 20 years of age, offering you a relatively broad window to capitalize on secondary market demand.

-Many analysts expect this label to continue delivering 8–11% annual returns, especially as more high-net-worth buyers in Asia and North America look to diversify with premium Argentine Malbec.
+Many analysts expect this label to keep delivering 8 to 11% annual returns, especially as more high-net-worth buyers in Asia and North America look to diversify with premium Argentine Malbec.
+According to the Financial Times, appetite for South American fine wine among ultra-wealthy collectors has accelerated sharply since 2022.

 Cobos Malbec, Mendoza, Argentina